 Legacy WMH's Third Amended and Restated Equity Incentive Plan (the "2018 Plan"), was adopted by the board of managers of Legacy WMH and approved by its members in August 2018.
 The 2018 Plan was subsequently amended by the Legacy WMH board of managers on December 10, 2020.
 The 2018 Plan permitted the grant of Legacy WMH's Class B units and Class A-3 units (the "Plan Units"), to Legacy WMH and its subsidiaries' and affiliates' employees, consultants, advisors, and independent contractors.
 As a result of the adoption of the 2021 Plan, no additional awards will be granted under the 2018 Plan.
-However, the 2018 Plan generally will continue to govern the terms and conditions of the outstanding awards previously granted under the 2018 Plan, as adjusted for the Business Combination and the Amended Operating Agreement (including the cancelation of all Class B units and Class A-3 units outstanding prior to the effectiveness of the Amended Operating Agreement, with certain holders of Class B units receiving Class P Units of WMH LLC and holders of Class A-3 units receiving Class A units of WMH LLC).
+However, the 2018 Plan generally will continue to govern the terms and conditions of the outstanding awards previously granted under the 2018 Plan, as adjusted for the Business Combination and the Amended Operating Agreement.

 Authorized Shares.
 As of December 31, 2020, the maximum aggregate number of Plan Units authorized for issuance under the 2018 Plan was 274,822, six of which Plan Units were available for grant as of the same date.
 Plan Units granted under the 2018 Plan that, under certain circumstances, are cancelled, repurchased, or redeemed by Legacy WMH were available for future grant under the 2018 Plan while the 2018 Plan remained in effect.
-As of September 30, 2021, 25,679,122 Plan Units (consisting of Class P Units) were outstanding under the 2018 Plan, which reflects the adjustments to Plan Units made in connection with the completion of the Business Combination and the effectiveness of the Amended Operating Agreement.
+As of March 31, 2021, 274,780 Plan Units were outstanding under the 2018 Plan.